IshankMittal/oss-audit-24bai10171/README.md

 ## Scripts Overview

+This project includes five shell scripts that demonstrate basic system operations and automation using Git Bash.
+Each script focuses on a different concept of shell scripting and Linux commands.

-### Script 1: System Identity Report
+### script1.sh — System Identity Report
-Displays system details such as kernel version, user, uptime, and date.
+This script displays important system information such as the kernel version, current user, date and time, and system details.
+It uses basic commands and also handles cases where some information is not available in Git Bash.

-### Script 2: FOSS Package Inspector
+### script2.sh — Package Inspector
-Checks whether Git is installed and displays its version and purpose.
+This script checks whether Git is installed on the system.
+If found, it displays the version of Git and prints a short description using a case statement.
+It demonstrates how to verify software installation using command-line tools.

-### Script 3: Disk and Permission Auditor
+### script3.sh — Disk and Permission Auditor
-Analyzes important system directories and shows their size and permissions.
+This script goes through a list of system directories and shows their size and permissions.
+It uses a loop to check each directory and handles cases where a directory may not exist in the current environment.

-### Script 4: Log File Analyzer
+### script4.sh — Log File Analyzer
-Reads a file and counts occurrences of a keyword like "error".
+This script reads a file line by line and counts how many times a given keyword appears in it.
+It also prints the last few matching lines, which helps in quickly identifying important information from logs or files.

-### Script 5: Open Source Manifesto Generator
+### script5.sh — Manifesto Generator
-Generates a personalized open-source philosophy statement based on user input.
+This script takes input from the user and generates a simple open-source manifesto.
+The output is saved into a text file.
+It demonstrates user input handling and file writing in shell scripting.

 ## How to Run Scripts (Using Git Bash)

 ### Step 1: Open Git Bash
 Right-click inside the project folder and select:
-Git Bash Here
+`Git Bash Here`

 ### Step 2: Give execute permission
 Run the following commands: